 The grass is dying, the flowers are gone, the leaves are falling.
 So why do we sneeze in the fall?
 Learn why fall allergies make you sneeze.

 When you have seasonal allergies, April and May aren’t necessarily the cruelest months.
 September and October can be equally brutal.
-Sneezes, sniffles, and a runny nose in autumn may be signs you’re a fall allergy sufferer.
+Sneezes, sniffles, and a runny nose in autumn may be signs you suffer from fall allergies.

 Do I have fall allergies?

-“This time of year, people often are not sure if they are suffering from allergies, a cold, or coming down with the flu,” said Dana Evans, clinical instructor of respiratory therapy in the University of Missouri School of Health Professions.
-“Common symptoms include coughing, sneezing, headaches, or runny nose; however, allergies do not cause fevers or body and muscle aches.
+“This time of year, people often are not sure if they are suffering from allergies, a cold, or coming down with the flu,” said Dana Evans, MHA, director of respiratory care at Children’s Hospital of Chicago, Ill.
+“Common symptoms include coughing, sneezing, headaches, or runny nose.
+However, allergies do not cause fevers or body and muscle aches.
 That would be a sign that it is a cold, flu, or virus.”

 Symptom duration also differs between a virus and allergies.
 While a respiratory infection will usually clear up in a few days, allergy symptoms can linger for weeks.